 22. As per the United States Department of Agriculture, at least 28.3 million acres of farmland in the US is owned by foreign investors.

-23. The United States of America is the first country that used the title of ‘President’ as the head of the state.
+23. The United States of America is the first country that uses the title of ‘President’ as the head of the state.

 25. There are around 75.8 million dogs in the United States of America.
-Dogs are kept as pets in most of the houses in the US.
+Dogs are kept as pets in most houses in the US.

 27. The USA is the largest consumer of oil in the world.
-Hydrocarbon gas liquids, gasoline, jet fuel, and distillate fuel oil, combined for 20.48 million total barrels of oil consumed on daily basis.
+Hydrocarbon gas liquids, gasoline, jet fuel, and distillate fuel oil combined for 20.48 million total oil barrels consumed daily.

-28. A high school student designed the existing iteration of the American flag.
+28. A high school student designed the current iteration of the American flag.

 29. America has a lot of German influence.
 Approximately 43 million Americans have German ancestors.

-30. There are only three countries in the world that have not officially switched to the metric system, and the USA is one of them.
+30. There are only three countries worldwide that have not officially switched to the metric system, and the USA is one of them.
 The other two are Burma and Liberia.

 31. The green color of the US currency was adopted in the 19th century as an anti-counterfeiting strategy.
 During that time, the cameras would only take black and white photographs, and it was difficult to produce imitation bills.

 32. News of tornadoes often flashes in the news channels in the United States.
 Out of every four tornadoes, three occur in the United States of America.

 33. Most Nobel Prize winners have been from the United States.